Duet3D/wiki-content/Duet3D_hardware/Duet_2_family/Duet_2_WiFi_Ethernet_Hardware_Overview.md

 # Introduction

 The Duet 2 WiFi and Ethernet are the 2nd generation of Duet 3D motion control electronics.
 They are an advanced 32-bit controller for 3D printers and other CNC machines.

+> The Duet 2 Wifi External Antenna and Duet 2 Ethernet are Not Recommended for New Designs.
+The Duet 2 Wifi with Internal Antenna is End Of Life.{.is-info}

 # Features